Code-Institute-Submissions/Chilli-Growers/README.md

 ## The Strategy Plane

 The objective is to create a site with the goal to guide and assist a user looking to begin growing chilli plants.
-The immediate needs would be a guide and provide a variety of options available for the user.
+The immediate requirments are a guide, along with providing a variety of chilli options for the user.

 ## The Scope Plane